Two years ago I met a woman on the train who just spent a year skiing abroad and was returning to work.

 Tim has been a super influential figure in my life, just as Mr. Money Mustache has been a super influential figure.

-Tim, on the other hand, would want you to quit your day job now and figure out something entrepreneurial.
-He made his money originally by selling supplements online.
+Tim, on the other hand, figured out something entrepreneurial from the beginning.
+He made his money originally by selling supplements online and now he runs an online business.

 I’m trying to do a little bit of both.